tylerlum/ufc_automated_scoring_system/README.md

 ## Performance on Concrete Examples

 To make our ML model's results concrete, we show what the models predict on some clear examples.
 We put these examples in the test set, so that we can train and validate our models on the remaining data, and then analyze the predictions on these examples independently.
+Note that for this section, we use our deep learning scoring comparison model, described below.
+These results may change as these models are improved.

 ### Dominant Wins

-Examples of dominant wins include Max Holloway vs. Calvin Kattar, Robert Whittaker vs. Kelvin Gastelum, Junior dos Santos vs. Cain Velasquez, and Jon Jones vs. Rashad Evans.
+Examples of dominant wins include Max Holloway vs. Calvin Kattar, Robert Whittaker vs. Kelvin Gastelum, and Junior dos Santos vs. Cain Velasquez.

 ```
 Max Holloway score: 20.294231414794922